imahnama/track-it-frontend/README.md

 ## Track it Application

 - This application helps a User track their steps.
 Users can record how much time they spent doing a certain activity.
-The application is responsive.
+This application is responsive.

 ## Live Version